 Lady Elliot Island is one of 16 coral cays in the Capricornia section of the southern Great Barrier Reef.
 The Island’s history includes being mined for guano and hosting a herd of goats that was kept on the Island to ensure food for shipwrecked sailors.
-The Island has recovered wonderfully over the past 50 years, due to the conservation and revegetation efforts introduced by Don Adams and continued by the Lady Elliot Island Eco Resort, and today is home to a fascinating mix of vegetation, birds and other wildlife.
+The Island has recovered wonderfully over the past 50 years, due to the conservation and revegetation efforts introduced by Don Adams and continued by the passionate team at Lady Elliot Island Eco Resort, and today is home to a fascinating mix of vegetation, birds and other wildlife.

 The vegetation is a mix of iconic coral cay species, such as octopus bushes, cassuarinas and pisonia; and various herb, shrub, and ornamental species that in part owe their presence on the Island to the generations of lighthouse keepers.
 A pisonia forest in the south-west part of the Island is associated with a large noddy bird rookery, and the Island boasts a pair of sea eagles that also frequent this part of the Island.
 Elsewhere, the herblands and shrublands are home to numerous birds, such as buff banded rails, ruddy ternstones, and silvereyes.
 Frigate birds soar overhead, boobies are common, mutton birds descend on the Island at night, and the Island is even home to several breeding pairs of red-tailed tropic birds.
 Lady Elliot Island is now one of the most important seabird nesting sites in the entire Great Barrier Reef and is a magnet for bird watchers.
 In addition to birds, the Island also has a healthy green frog population and several species butterflies, but fortunately few flies and mosquitoes.